dempfi/ayu/README.md

 > Source from: https://github.com/dempfi/ayu

-A simple theme with bright colors and comes in two versions — *dark* and *light* for all day long comfortable work.
+A simple theme with bright colors and comes in three versions — *dark*, *light* and *mirage* for all day long comfortable work.

 ## Install